Back to all posts

 Here’s a look at the struggles a project manager faces when trying to tackle project financials:

-1. Monitoring unimportant project metrics
+1. Monitoring too many project metrics

 A common problem is that project managers track either too many or unimportant project financial metrics.